Make a referral

 Denise, who has a BA Hons in Special Educational Needs, started her career supporting people within the community who were in crisis and facing homelessness, before moving to a role helping young people whose needs were too high to get onto the housing ladder.
 She then joined the Essex Transition team as a social work facilitator before moving to TLC in 2014 and enjoys being part of a team that changes the lives of people who are less fortunate, ensuring they have a warm and comfortable home in which they feel safe.
 Her strengths include fighting for the rights of TLC’s clients and educating others about the barriers the clients face daily.
 Denise, a mother of four, enjoys being outdoors, walking, climbing and dog walking.

 Mandy developed a passion for working in health and social care from the age of 16 when she did voluntary work at Thurrock Hospital (older persons services) and then South Ockenden Hospital (learning disabilities).
 She qualified as a Registered General Nurse in 1987 at Broomfield Hospital, Chelmsford.
 After a career change, she returned to health and social care in 2006, working as a night support worker while studying to be a foot health practitioner.
 This led to her being promoted to Registered Manager and, in conjunction with a colleague, she set up the learning disabilities supported living services across four separate sites in Essex, supporting individuals discharged from low secure hospitals to live successfully in the community.
-Starting at TLC in 2014 as Home Manager, Mandy later became Registered Manager for the two largest residential services and was promoted to Area Manager for Mid Essex in September 2018.
-Out of work, Mandy enjoys cooking and trying new recipes, socialising with friends and eating out, walking her two dogs and watercolour painting when she has time!
+Starting at TLC in 2014 as Home Manager, Mandy later became Registered Manager for the two largest residential services and was promoted to Area Manager for Mid Essex in 2018 and Operations Project Manager in 2020.
+Out of work, Mandy enjoys cooking and trying new recipes, socialising with friends and eating out, walking her dog and watercolour painting when she has time!

 Ashley joined TLC in September 2016 as the Management Accountant, MAAT qualified.
 He previously held similar Finance Manager roles for more than a decade across different sectors including Logistics, Private Health and Shipping.
 In his spare time, Ashley enjoys socialising, spending time with family, cycling and playing football in the Essex & Suffolk Border Premier League.
 He also enjoy watching football and supporting Arsenal.